QuentinAndre/Website/content/post/a-critical-perspective-on-effect-sizes/index.md

 *I start with a quick refresher on what effect sizes are, discuss the conditions under which effect sizes contain useful information, and conclude by offering some heuristics to evaluate effect sizes.*

-Over the past decade, a growing number of marketing journals have started recommending (or even requiring) that authors the effect sizes associated with their statistical test.
+Over the past decade, a growing number of marketing journals have started recommending (or even requiring) that authors report the effect sizes associated with their statistical test.

-In their 2016 editorial, the previous editorial team of the Journal of Consumer Research justified this decision as follow: "We believe that transparent and full reporting will enable others to understand the research and weight of evidence for the research findings" (Inman et al., 2016).
+The previous editorial team of the Journal of Consumer Research justified this decision as follow: "We believe that transparent and full reporting will enable others to understand the research and weight of evidence for the research findings" (Inman et al., 2016).

-While I enthusiastically agree with the decision and with the rationale, it is not straightforward to me that effect sizes always allow researchers to "understand the [...] weight of evidence for the research findings".
+While I enthusiastically agree with the decision and with the rationale, it is not straightforward that effect sizes always allow researchers to "understand the [...] weight of evidence for the research findings".
 Specifically, I believe that effects sizes are only helpful if they are:
 * Understood
 * Informative
 * Contextualized